 What are Sunrise Metal’s capabilities in handling telecommunications die-casting?

-Sunrise Metal has establishment itself as a leader in the industry.
+Sunrise Metal has established itself as a leader in the aluminum die casting industry.
 It is designed to react to market demands.
 The company has several shops and boasts ISO 9001:2015 Certification.
 With large volume casting machines, Sunrise has the flexibility to react to quick changes as advised by a client.
 We also have a wide array of finishing and assembly options to make this a one-stop solution for you.

 How does Sunrise Metal assure customers of superior quality?

-Sunrise Metal is RoHS, Reach and ISO9001 compliant.
-We have a stringent quality assurance team that works efficiently to ensure very product leaving our company shops is up to standard and functioning optimally.
+Sunrise Metal is RoHS, Reach, and ISO9001 compliant.
+We have a stringent quality assurance team that works efficiently to ensure every product leaving our company shops is up to standard and functioning optimally.

 Why should you choose Sunrise Metal for your die casting needs?

-Sunrise Metal is a global manufacturer located in China.
+Sunrise Metal is a professional aluminum die casting manufacturer located in China.
 We create telecommunication parts for various facilities globally.
-With our knowledge and structured project management strategies, we are able provide the ultimate solution for companies looking for a reliable parts manufacturer.
+With our knowledge and structured project management strategies, we are able to provide the ultimate solution for companies looking for a reliable parts manufacturer.
 Contact us today to get started on your project.